ardabeyazoglu/mysql-http-client/README.md

 mysql-http-client
 =================

-An **experimental** curl extension based on MySQL 8's component infrastracture.
+An **experimental** curl plugin based on MySQL 8's component infrastracture.

 This component extends MySQL with http/curl support and installs two http request UDFs: